markertmer/little-esty-shop-bulk-discounts/README.md

 - Applied discounts are also listed on the Merchant Invoice Show pages.

 ## API Consumption
-While the project focuses on CRUD functionality and advanced database querying, it did offer an opportunity to learn how to consume the [API]() in order to display the next 3 upcoming holidays on a merchant's Bulk Discounts Index page:
+While the project focuses on CRUD functionality and advanced database querying, it did offer an opportunity to learn how to consume the [Nager.Date API](https://date.nager.at/swagger/index.html) in order to display the next 3 upcoming holidays from the current date on a merchant's Bulk Discounts Index page:
 <img width="292" alt="image" src="https://user-images.githubusercontent.com/91342410/157999907-d629d22e-112c-4622-af62-313e291bffd2.png">

-## Heroku Deployment & Git Workflow
+## Heroku Deployment and Git Workflow
 The repository was connected to Heroku in such a way that any code merged into the `main` branch would be automatically deployed.
 This gave us the opportunity to practice staging our code on a separate branch, called `developer`, before moving it into production.
 This is the process we followed:

 1. To update your machine, run `git fetch`.